d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 :label:`sec_what_is_hpo`

 Hyperparameters play an important role in deep learning, and machine learning in general.
 Not only do they determine the generalization capabilities of trained models, they can even be critical for what constitutes the state-of-the-art.
 Indeed, results reported in an empirical study might look very differently for another choice of hyperparameters and so would be the conclusions drawn.
-Unfortunately, it is not uncommon that publications do not report the specific hyperparameters that were used in experiments, for instance, to demonstrate that a proposed method is superior to previously published ones.
-Such studies are not reproducible, and their impact on the state-of-the-art in machine learning should be questioned :cite:`haibe-kains:2020:transparency`.

 Consider the weight parameters of a deep neural network.
 They are automatically determined during training, e.g. by stochastic gradient descent.
 The **hyperparameters** of the neural network, however, cannot be learned in this way in general as their training error might not be differentiable with respect to them.
 Without a different form of automation, the user has to set them manually by trial-and-error, in what amounts to a time-consuming and difficult part of machine learning workflows.
 We distinguish between hyperparameters that control the learning algorithm (e.g., learning rate, batch size, momentum, optimizer choice) and hyperparameters that define model shape and capacity (e.g., type of activation function, number of units per layer).
 The choice of hyperparameters will directly affect the performance of our neural network once trained.
 For example, previous work beat the performance of advanced state-of-the-art machine leanrning models by optimizing the hyperparameter of much simpler ones :cite:`snoek-nips12a`.